Hassanshah531/Spatial-Gating-Unit-SGU-2D-Fourier-MLP-s-For-Classifying-Antero-Posterior-Hip-Radiographs/README.txt

 X-ray images having a wire or plate attached with the implant were excluded.
 Authors managed to collect 200 hip implant X-ray images

-This Project implements three modern attention-free, multi-layer perceptron (MLP) based models for image
+This Project implements three modern attention-free, multi-layer perceptron (MLP) based models for Anteroposterior Radiograph (Aseptic Loose Hip Ɪmplant X-Ray) classification:
-classification:

 The MLP-Mixer model, by Ilya Tolstikhin et al., based on two types of MLPs.
 The FNet model, by James Lee-Thorp et al., based on unparameterized Fourier Transform.